-Vishay Intertechnology, Inc. ("Vishay" or the "Company") manufactures one of the world's largest portfolios of discrete semiconductors and passive electronic components that are essential to innovative designs in the automotive, industrial, computing, consumer, telecommunications, military, aerospace, and medical markets.
+Vishay Intertechnology, Inc. ("Vishay" or the "Company") manufactures one of the world's largest portfolios of discrete semiconductors and passive electronic components that are essential to innovative designs in the automotive, industrial, military, aerospace, medical, power supplies, telecommunications, consumer products, and computing end markets.
 Semiconductors include MOSFETs, diodes, and optoelectronic components.
 Passive components include resistors, inductors, and capacitors.